"The knife is sharpened on a stone, people are strengthened in adversity."

 None of that makes detention camps less real.
 None of it softens the surveillance state or the 18-year sentences for critics.
 The psychology explains the shape of the choices.
 It doesn't justify them.

 What it does do is make Xi comprehensible.
-And comprehensible actors are easier to anticipate than mysterious ones — a distinction that matters a great deal when the actor in question commands the largest standing army on Earth.
+And comprehensible actors are easier to anticipate than mysterious ones — which matters when the person in question commands the largest standing army on Earth.

 FAQs About Xi Jinping's Personality